lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Qserv/TAP unavailable this evening for DP0.2 prep
+summary: Qserv/TAP unavailable this evening (22:00-23:00 PDT) for DP0.2 prep
 env:
   - idfprod
 enabled: True
 ---

-There will be a brief outage of catalog query service during this upgrade.
-We will clear this message when the upgrade has been completed.
+There will interruptions of catalog query service in this window, while we upgrade the Qserv software and production cluster to make way for DP0.2 catalog ingests.
+We will clear this message when the upgrades have been completed.
 Thank you for your patience!